- Student Life

 *This program is also currently available online.

 Computer science professionals work in an array of capacities for large tech firms, government agencies, startups, nonprofits, businesses and more.
 New technological advancements have results in new job opportunities across the computer science industry.
-The U.S. Bureau of Labor Statistics predicts more than 127,000 new jobs in the Computer Systems Analysts field, from 2012-2022, a 25% increase.
-The field of Computer and Information Systems Managers is expected to add 50,000 new jobs during that time, while the field of Computer Programmers is expected to add more than 28,000 new jobs.
+The U.S. Bureau of Labor Statistics predicts the field of computer and information systems managers is expected to add almost 45,000 new jobs between 2016 and 2026, a 12% increase.

-From analyzing data and administering databases to programming and architecting computer networks, computer scientists and systems administrators are highly trained to oversee a variety of computer applications.
-NWCCD’s Computer Information Systems program will help you launch a career in the field with job titles such as:
+From analyzing data and administering databases to programming and building computer networks, computer scientists and systems administrators are highly trained to oversee a variety of computer applications.
+NWCCD’s Computer Information Systems program will help you become a:

 NWCCD’s small class sizes will allow you to gain individualized attention and build key skills managing Computer Information Systems.

-Our NWCCD Computer Information Systems program, available at both Sheridan College and Gillette College, is designed for students interested in Computer Information Systems, Computer Science and Computer Engineering, as well as for students interested in pursuing a career in Computer Hardware, Networking and Computer Programming.
-The Computer Information Systems program serves as the foundation for a Bachelor’s degree program for those who wish to transfer, as well as direct job entry skills.
+Our NWCCD Computer Information Systems program, available at both Sheridan College and Gillette College, is designed for students interested in computer information systems, computer science and computer engineering, as well as for students interested in pursuing a career in computer hardware, networking and computer programming.
+The Computer Information Systems program provides the foundation to transfer to a bachelor’s degree program or enter the workforce.

 At NWCCD, courses are offered in a multitude of formats, including online, to meet your scheduling needs.
 Small class sizes will also provide opportunities for individualized attention from our award-winning faculty.
 Course work includes computer concepts like Linux Fundamentals, the traditional programming languages of C++, Visual Basic, 3D Java programming and XHTML.